artur-paprzycki/Sumo-AuditUsers/README.md

 # Sumo-AuditUsers
-AWS Lambda to audit and disable inactive SumoLogic users.
+AWS Lambda to audit and disable users who not logged to SumoLogic for 90 days.
+Details how to implement in AWS in attached PDF's